Did you know?

 This KwaZulu-Natal cultural village is also a popular conference and wedding venue, an exotic getaway that rejuvenates the spirit, African style.

 Travel tips & Planning info

 How to get here

-Simunye is located near Melmoth, a scenic two-hour drive from Durban or about five hours drive from Johannesburg.
-The turnoff is between Melmoth and Eshowe, and it is nestled at the bottom of a cliff on the banks of the Mfuli river.
+Simunye is located near Melmoth, a scenic two-hour drive from Durban or a five-hour drive from Johannesburg.
+The turn-off is between Melmoth and Eshowe, and it is nestled at the bottom of a cliff on the banks of the Mfuli river.

 Best time to visit

 KwaZulu-Natal is warm all year round, but the spring and autumn months are ideal.